pghnaz/pghnaz.org/src/content/pages/officers.md

 ## District Secretary

-Leon E. Blaise

-In addition to serving as District Secretary, the Rev. Leon E. Blaise pastors our Butler First church and directs Pittsburgh District Clergy Development.
+The Rev. Leon E. Blaise pastors our [Butler First Church of the Nazarene](/butler-first/) and directs Pittsburgh District Clergy Development.

 ## District Treasurer

-Laurene Timmons

-Laurene is a member of our Norwin church whom she also serves as treasurer.
+Laurene Timmons is a member of our [Norwin Church of the Nazarene](/norwin/) whom she also serves as local church treasurer.

+## District SDMI Chairperson

+The Rev. David M. Smith pastors our [Franklin Church of the Nazarene](/franklin/).

 ## District NMI President

-Sandy Greenlee

-Sandy is a member of our Springboro Conneaut Valley church where she also serves as local NMI president.
+Sandy Greenlee is a member of our [Springboro Conneaut Valley Church of the Nazarene](/springboro-conneaut-valley/) whom she also serves as local church NMI president.

 ## District NYI President

-Jason Barnett

-The Rev. Jason Barnett is a district licensed minister.
-In addition to serving as District NYI president, He is also the Lead Pastor at the Meadville Church of the Nazarene.
+The Rev. Jason Barnett is a licensed minister pastoring our [Meadville First Church of the Nazarene](/meadville-first/).

-## District SDMI Chairperson

-David Smith

-In addition to chairing our District Sunday School and Discipleship Ministries International Board, the Rev. David M. Smith pastors our Franklin church.